brown-cs-224/Path-Stencil/README.md

 In this assignment, you will implement a physically-based renderer based on the path tracing algorithm.
 Path tracing is a simple, elegant Monte Carlo sampling approach to solving the rendering equation.
 Like ray tracing, it produces images by firing rays from the eye/camera into the scene.
 Unlike basic ray tracing, it generates recursive bounce rays in a physically accurate manner, making it an unbiased estimator for the rendering equation.
 Path tracers support a wide variety of interesting visual effects (soft shadows, color bleeding, caustics, etc.), though they may take a long time to converge to a noise-free image.

 If you have written a ray tracer in a previous graphics course (e.g. CS 1230 here at Brown), you are welcome to extend your ray tracing code for this assignment.
-If you do not already have a ray tracer, or if you do but you’d rather start from a clean slate, we provide a barebones ray tracer below (see “Resources”).
+If you do not already have a ray tracer, or if you do but you’d rather start from a clean slate, we provide a bare-bones ray tracer below (see "Resources").

-### Relevant Reading
+## Relevant Reading

 - The lecture slides!
 - [The Global Illumination Compendium](https://people.cs.kuleuven.be/~philip.dutre/GI/TotalCompendium.pdf 'The Global Illumination Compendium')
-- [The Graphics Codex](http://graphicscodex.com/) - $10 rendering reference (by Brown alum Morgan McGuire)
+- [The Graphics Codex](http://graphicscodex.com/), a $10 rendering reference (by Brown alum Morgan McGuire)

-### Requirements
+## Requirements

 This assignment is out of **100 points**.

-Your path tracer must implement at least the following features:
+Your path tracer must implement the following features:

 - Four basic types of BRDFs:
   - Diffuse **(7 points)**